Chart Color Schemes

 Household Composition

-Wantirna South features high concentrations of family households, with a fairly typical median household size
+Wantirna South features high concentrations of family households, with a higher-than-average median household size

-Family households account for 77.8% of all households, including 41.3% couples with children, 25.2% couples without children, and 10.3% single parent families.
-Non-family households constitute the remaining 22.2%, with lone person households at 20.0% and group households comprising 2.1%.
-The median household size is 2.7 people, which aligns with the Greater Melbourne average.
+Family households constitute 77.8% of all households, including 41.3% couples with children, 25.2% couples without children, and 10.3% single parent families.
+Non-family households account for the remaining 22.2%, with lone person households at 20.0% and group households comprising 2.1%.
+The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households